 - Has an easy-to-use system to get insurance or add coverage

-- Recently added workers’ compensation insurance
+- Has recently added workers’ compensation insurance

 Cons

-- Lacks a 24/7 claims line—must report claims through the online dashboard
+- Lacks a 24/7 claims line

 - Has somewhat limited types of available coverage